TWarczak/data_warz/content/home/projects.md

 widget: portfolio

 # Activate this widget? true/false
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 40

-title: Projects
+title: TidyTuesday
 subtitle: ''

 content: